JOHN DI STEFANO is an artist/filmmaker, writer, educator and curator.

 John’s curatorial projects include Satellite (Shanghai, in conjunction with the Shanghai Biennale of Art), Open Cities (Hong Kong/Chicago), and Not On Any Map (Chicago).
 He has programmed film and video for the Film Centre (Chicago), the New Zealand Documentary Film Festival (now, Documentary Edge Film Festival), and the Los Angeles International Lesbian & Gay Film & Video Festival.
 He also co-curated RE:CINEMA for the Sydney Underground Film Festival.
 He has published in various international journals and anthologies, most notably in Queer Looks (Routledge); in Peter Greenaway's Postmodern/Poststructuralist Cinema (Scarecrow); in Performance: design (Museum Tusculanum) and in the forthcoming Photography & Ontology: Unsettling Images (Routledge); in the visual art journal Art Journal (New York) and in the cinema studies journals Wide Angle and Illusions, among others.
 His book-works VITALITY and Unfold were published by Artextes Press (Montréal) and Enjoy Public Art Gallery (Wellington) respectively.

 John currently teaches at Concordia University (Montreal) in the Department of Studio Arts, as well as in the Department of Art History, where he was Scholar-in-residence (2019-2021).
 Previously, he was Associate Professor and Head of Screen Arts at University of Sydney - Sydney College of the Arts; Chair of the Video Department at the School of the Art Institute of Chicago; Coordinator of Postgraduate Studies at the National Art School (Sydney, Australia); and Associate Professor and Director of Postgraduate Studies at Massey University’s School of Fine Arts (Wellington, New Zealand).
-He has also been a faculty member at California Institute of the Arts (CalArts), at the University of California, and at Victoria University (Wellington, New Zealand), and at Université du Québec à Montréal.
+He has also been a faculty member at California Institute of the Arts (CalArts), at the University of California, at Victoria University (Wellington, New Zealand), and at Université du Québec à Montréal.
 He was leader of the Art & the Document research group at Sydney College of the Arts, and a founding member of the Photographic Cultures research group at the University of Sydney.
 He was also a founding member of the Litmus contemporary art research group at Massey University (Wellington), and founding-convener of the biennial Expanding Documentary Conference (New Zealand).
 John was a desk editor of the international art publication, Art Asia Pacific (Hong Kong/New York) from 2004-2017.